 That’s not too bad, considering we started with $350 in 2018, which was a stretch most months.

-I was never the guy who said that living on a tight grocery budget was the challenge it was what worked for us.
+I never said that living on a tight grocery budget was the challenge; it was what worked for us.

 There were many months when we struggled to stay on target because we got lazy and didn’t follow our advice.